4 Apr 2021 HYN Himalayan Yoga Academy

 Asana is the third limb in Ashtanga Yoga.
 “Sthiram Sukham Asanam”.
 Asana is the state of still and happiness.
 Shiva’s estimated presentation has eighty-four lakh asanas.
 It is projected on the basis of the eighty-four types of organisms in the world, i.e. the eighty-four vaginas.
 But even if there are four asanas in daily practice, regular ones are enough.

-In today’s world, especially in urban and modern life, something more may be needed.
-But in principle, the meditative posture is enough.
-Asanas are practiced to develop the ability needed to meditate for a long time.
-Asanas and pranayama are for the preparation of meditation.
-Reaching the state of meditation through concentration is the state of Samadhi or Yoga.
-In Yoga philosophy, only a few meditative asanas are mentioned, showing the definition and importance of asanas.
-Even in the Shiva Samhita, only four asanas are mentioned.
+In today’s world, especially in urban and modern life, more may be needed, but in principle, the meditative posture is sufficient.
+Asanas are practiced to develop the ability to meditate for long periods.
+Both asanas and pranayama serve as preparation for meditation.
+Reaching the state of meditation through concentration leads to Samadhi or Yoga.
+In Yoga philosophy, only a few meditative asanas are mentioned, highlighting the definition and importance of asanas.
+Even in the Shiva Samhita, only four asanas are listed.

-Asana (Sanskrit: meaning “sitting down”) refers to body positions that are prescribed in the practice of Yoga to cultivate physical discipline, improve the body’s flexibility, and enable the practitioner to remain seated in meditation for extended periods.
-In Yoga terminology, asana denotes two things: the place where a practitioner sits and the manner (posture) in which he or she sits.
+Asana (Sanskrit: meaning “sitting down”) refers to body positions prescribed in Yoga practice to cultivate physical discipline, improve flexibility, and enable the practitioner to sit in meditation for extended periods.
+In Yoga terminology, asana refers to both the place where a practitioner sits and the posture in which they sit.
 In the authoritative Yoga Sutras of Patanjali, asana is described as being “seated in a position that is firm, but relaxed” (P.Y.S.
 2:46).
-As the repertoire of postures has expanded and moved beyond the simple sitting posture over the centuries, modern usage has come to include variations from lying on the back and standing on the head, to a variety of other positions.
-In the Yoga sutras, Patanjali mentions the execution of an asana as the third of the eight limbs of Classical.
+Over the centuries, as the repertoire of postures has expanded beyond simple sitting, modern usage now includes variations such as lying on the back, standing on the head, and various other positions.
+In the Yoga Sutras, Patanjali identifies asana as the third limb of the eight limbs of Classical Yoga.

-How Yoga Asanas Help Connecting Body & Mind?
+How Yoga Asanas Help Connecting Body and Mind?

 The inner journey we travel by the practice of yoga asana begins with the body, body to breath, and breath to energy, energy to mind; mind to spirit.
 This is like connecting different energy layers of the body.